ltw-webdev-4/ecommerce-ux/README.md

 ### Discuss with the teacher

-During the class that this is due you we’ll show the teacher and discuss with them what you’ve created.
+During the class that this is due you will show the teacher and discuss with them what you’ve created.